hughhan1/HopSA/README.md

 # HopSA

+HopSA allows users to find the hottest events going on around them, created by other users of the platform.

-This is an app being built using the Ionic framework and Firebase backend service.
+This was an app that was built using the [MEAN stack](http://mean.io/#!/).
 It was started at the Fall 2015 [HopHacks](https://hophacks.com) at Johns Hopkins University.

 ### Updates ###